-- a Dynamic SA mapped to another protected traffic flow the CM already has access to, - the requesting CM's Primary SA, or - a Static SA the CM learned about in a previously received Authorization Reply.
+- a Dynamic SA mapped to another protected traffic flow the CM already has access to - the requesting CM's Primary SA - a Static SA the CM learned about in a previously received Authorization Reply

-Note that a CMTS can assign multiple traffic flows to the same SA.
+Note that a CMTS MAY assign multiple traffic flows (i.e., IP multicast addresses) to the same SA.
 If more than one downstream traffic flow is being encrypted under the same Dynamic SA, a CM may already be running a TEK state machine for the SA identified in the Map Reply.
-Note also that the SA mapping returned in the Map Reply need not be a Dynamic SA: the requested traffic flow may be mapped to the CM's Primary SA or a Static SA.
+Note also that the SA mapping returned in the Map Reply need not be a Dynamic SA: the requested traffic flow may be mapped to the CM's Primary SA or a Static SA.13